Wayne (TV series): Development

 On December 7, 2017, it was announced that YouTube had given the production a pilot order.
-The series was created by Shawn Simmons and will be executive produced by Rhett Reese, Paul Wernick, Greg Coolidge, and Kirk Ward.
+The series was created by Shawn Simmons and executive produced by Rhett Reese, Paul Wernick, Greg Coolidge, and Kirk Ward.
 The pilot episode was set to be written by Simmons and directed by Iain B. MacDonald.
 Production companies involved with the series were slated to consist of Endeavor Content.

 On April 23, 2018, it was announced that YouTube had given the production a series order for a first season consisting of ten episodes.
 On November 19, 2018, it was announced that the series would premiere on January 16, 2019.

 Casting

 Alongside the pilot order announcement, it was confirmed that Mark McKenna and Ciara Bravo would star in the series.
 Alongside the announcement of the series order, it was reported that Joshua J. Williams had been cast in a recurring role and that Dean Winters and Mike O'Malley would make guest appearances in the pilot episode.